Major Attractions of Seven Provinces of Nepal

 • Pristine natural beauty of Saipal Himal

-• Home to several sacred temples such as Badiamalika temple, Khaptad Baba Mandir, Ram mandir, Kada, Devisthan Mandir, and many more.
+• Home to several sacred temples such as Badiamalika temple, Khaptad Baba Mandir, Ram Mandir, Kada, Devisthan Mandir, and many more.

 • Forts of Ruins of Doti, Bhajhang, Dumrakot, and many more